WHYAMERICASUCKS.COM

 LaborWagesPay

-Low WagesRecords Research DeskStandards Review4 min read
+Low WagesRecords Research DeskStandards Review8 min read

-A full-time minimum-wage year is $15,080
+A full-time minimum-wage year is $15,080 before taxes

 Using a standard 40-hour workweek across 52 weeks, a full-time schedule at the federal minimum works out to about $15,080 a year before taxes.

-That is not a poverty model or a city-specific estimate.
-It is the direct annualized math of the current federal floor.
+The figure is the direct annualized math of the current federal floor.

 The Bureau of Labor Statistics reports median weekly earnings of $1,204 for full-time wage and salary workers in 2025, which annualizes to $62,608.